-'''

-b. ky ky mind miwelkodethe zerenth wegón:

-who who all deed-Poss.3sG according.to take-sbjv.3sG

-awagh Iot: awagh gonozth:

-or good-ACC or evil-ACC

-'Each should partake according to his deeds, whether it be of good or evil.'
+- (23) a. ... ky mynd el temethween ew elsew zylótteet who all away bury-PART he first born-POSS.3SG-ACC 'Having all buried their firstborn' (Jordánszky C. 188) - b. ky ky mind miwelkodethe zerenth wegón: who who all deed-POSS.3SG according.to take-SBJV.3SG awagh Iot: awagh gonozth: or good-ACC or evil-ACC: 'Each should partake according to his deeds, whether it be of good or evil' (Kazinczy C. 89v)

-(Kazinczy C., 89v)

-'''

-Floating mind 'all'
+Floating mind 'all':

 The inventory of OH A-quantifiers included floating quantifiers.
 Old Hungarian floating mind 'all' has survived into Modern Hungarian, with some relatively recent sortal restrictions on its associate.4 In OH mind could combine with temporal or spatial expressions in a manner similar to English all the way.
-Neither minden 'every' nor egyminden 'each and every one' (to be discussed presently) had this property; in MH it is detectable in certain set phrases such as mind-addig 'all the time until' or mindhalálig 'till death'.
+Neither minden 'every' nor egyminden 'each and every one' (to be discussed presently) had this property; in MH it is detectable in certain set phrases such as mind-addig ('all the time until') or mindhalálig ('till death').

-'''

-(24) az ev kyaltassok mynd menyorzagiglan fel hallyk vala the she cry-poss.3pl all heaven-term up hear-pass.3sg be-past 'Their cries could be heard all the way to Heaven.'
-(Margaret Legend, 41v)
+(24) az ev kyaltassok mynd menyorzagiglan fel hallyk the she cry-POSS.3PL all heaven-TERM up hear-PASS.3SG vala. be-PAST 'their cries could be heard all the way to Heaven' (Margaret Legend 41v)

-'''

-According to the Historical-etymological dictionary of Hungarian (HEDH, Benkő 1967-1987), mind is composed of the pronoun mi 'what', a manner suffix -n (detectable in today's mennyi 'how much'), and a suffix -d, whose role is unclear.
+According to the Historical-Etymological Dictionary of Hungarian (HEDH, Benkő (1964-1987)), mind is composed of the pronoun mi 'what', a manner suffix -n (detectable in today's mennyi 'how much'), and a suffix -d, whose role is unclear.
 According to traditional diachronic analyses, mind was originally a so-called 'generalised pronoun' that originally meant 'successively', and later came to mean 'all'.
 What is relevant for this paper is that mind is derived from an indeterminate pronoun, and that it is not a bleached and reanalysed (open class) lexical item.
 Instead, it appears to have been tailor-made as an operator.

 The semantic properties of mind will receive some discussion in the following section, where they will be contrasted with those of minden 'every'.
-(Bende-Farkas 2014a contains a fairly detailed analysis of mind, along with a comparison with minden 'every').
+(Bende-Farkas (2014b) contains a fairly detailed analysis of mind, along with a comparison with minden 'every').
 Here we reproduce an example from the earliest extant Hungarian text, the Funeral Sermon and Prayer (FSP).
 The FSP contains several occurrences of mind, and by and large all of these behave similarly to Modern Hungarian mind, or English all.

-4 In present-day Hungarian mind has a synonym, az összes-en.
-In addition, in Eastern dialects it competes with an expression currently undergoing grammaticalisation, az egész-en- lit. 'the whole-N'.
+4In present-day Hungarian mind has a synonym, az összes-en.
+In addition, in Eastern dialects it competes with an expression currently undergoing grammaticalisation, az egész-en-lit. 'the whole-N'.

-(25) Num heon muganec. ge mend w foianec halalut evec. not only self-DAT but all he kin-POSS.3SG-DAT death-ACC eat-PST '(In the forbidden fruit) he ate death, not only for himself but for all his kin.'
-(FSP)
+(25) Num heon muganec. ge mend w foianec halalut not only self-DAT but all he kin-POSS.3SG-DAT death-ACC evec.